Defending People Throughout Virginia including Norfolk, Virginia Beach, Newport News and all of Hampton Roads Against DUI Charges

 - While such a person has a blood concentration of any of the following substances at a level that is equal to or greater than 0.02 milligrams of cocaine per liter of blood, 0.1 milligrams of methamphetamine per liter of blood, 0.01 milligrams of phencyclidine per liter of blood, or 0.1 milligrams of 3,4 methylenedioxymethamphetamine per liter of blood.

 - A class I misdemeanor, up to 12 months in jail and a $2500.00 fine, with a mandatory minimum fine of $250.00.
-If the defendant’s BAC is at least .15 but less than .20, the defendant must serve a mandatory minimum sentence of five days.
-If the BAC is .20 or higher, the defendant must serve a mandatory minimum 10 day jail sentence.
+If the defendant’s BAC is at least .15 but not more than .20, the defendant must serve a mandatory minimum sentence of five days.
+If the BAC is higher than .20, the defendant must serve a mandatory minimum 10 day jail sentence.

 - Defendant must complete Virginia Alcohol Safety Action Program (ASAP), if ordered.